Estimated reading time: 9 minutes

 Most of the testosterone in the blood is attached to two proteins: albumin and sex hormone binding globulin (SHBG).

 Testosterone that is not attached to proteins is called free testosterone.
-Free testosterone and albumin-bound testosterone are also referred to as bioavailable testosterone.

 The normal range for serum total testosterone in males is about 270 – 1070 ng/dL or 9 – 38 nmol/L. The normal levels in adult men are approximately 300 – 800 ng/dl or 10 – 27 nmol/L